Cook Like Czechs

 Ingredients for walnut filling with captions.

-• Ground walnuts; walnuts are always the first choice when preparing nut rolls in European cuisines.
+• Ground walnuts - walnuts are always the first choice when preparing nut rolls in European cuisines.
 Pecans are another possible option as to what kind of nuts to use.
-I personally use walnuts from our garden, which I grind on a manual rotary grater before using.
+I personally use walnuts from our garden, which I grind on a manual rotary grater.

 • Granulated sugar

-• Seasoning: ground cinnamon, freshly grated lemon zest, vanilla pasta (or essence)
+• Seasoning: ground cinnamon, freshly grated lemon zest, vanilla pasta (or extract)

 Egg wash: